 What is RubyGems?

-Other than Ruby’s standard library, the programming language supports modules such as HTTP, XML, JSON, and many others.
+Besides Ruby's standard library, the programming language supports modules such as HTTP, XML, JSON, and many others.

-There are a number of features that make Ruby unique and helpful.
+Several features make Ruby unique and helpful.

 Namely, the following: